Hens in the Garden?!

 Hens love weeds such as chickweed (so named because chicks love it).
 Your hens will also eat dandelion, comfrey, sorrel, horseradish and dock leaves if desperate.
 Perennial geraniums, hollyhocks, nasturtiums and their seeds, busy lizzies, lobelia, pansies and hostas are all said to be popular.
 My chickens eat elderberries with no ill effects, although these are said to be toxic.

-We have a beech hedge in the garden that the hens do not touch; however I have noticed a neighbour's hens, which are enclosed with no grass, have stripped all the leaves from the beech hedge as far as they can reach.
+We have a beech hedge in the garden that the hens do not touch; however I have noticed a neighbor's hens, which are enclosed with no grass, have stripped all the leaves from the beech hedge as far as they can reach.
 Other flowers chickens will tuck into include marigolds (the petals make their yolks even yellower); violets, border pinks and sweet peas.

 And the rest…

 There are always exceptions.
 Some hens eat parsley, lavender and even artichoke leaves which mine have never touched.
 On the whole, hens will eat anything that tastes similar to grass.
 Unfortunately they won't eat nettles (although I have read that some do eat wilted nettles), bindweed, plantain, moss, ground elder, mallow or anything too bitter.
-I sometimes see mine eating dandelion or dock leaves, but these are not favourites.
+I sometimes see mine eating dandelion or dock leaves, but these are not favorites.

 Live and let live

-You should also allocate bare earth where your hens can enjoy their dust baths – hens clean themselves by flicking dry soil into their feathers and this helps keep them free from parasites.
+You should also allocate bare earth where your hens can enjoy their dust baths–hens clean themselves by flicking dry soil into their feathers and this helps keep them free from parasites.

 Your hens will: